Computing exact $D$-optimal designs by mixed integer second-order cone programming: Examples

-We have used the MISOCP method to compute the exact $D-$optimal design of size $N=5$ for this problem (for the prior estimate $\vec{\theta_0}$).
-The optimum consists in taking 1 measurement at $t=0.8$, 3 measurements at $t=2.8$, and 1 measurement at $t=16.6$.
-In comparison, the exchange algorithm (using the same settings as described for the block designs, with $N^{\mathrm{R}}=100$) found a design with 1 measurement for each $t\in\{0.8,3.4,17.4\}$, and 2 measurements at $t=2.6$.
-This design is of course very close to the optimum (its $D-$efficiency is $98.42\%$), but we point out that the $\emph{true}$ optimum could not be found by the exchange algorithm, even with a very large number of tries.
-We have run the exchange procedure $N^\emph{R}=5000$ times which took 100s and returned a design of $D-$efficiency $99.42\%$, while the MISOCP found a provable optimal design after $25s$ (CPLEX returned the status \texttt{MIP\_OPTIMAL}).
+We used the MISOCP method to compute the exact $D$-optimal design of size $N=5$ for this problem (for the prior estimate $\vecc{\theta}_0$).
+The optimum consists in taking 1 measurement at $t=0.8$, 3 measurements at $t=2.8$ and 1 measurement at $t=16.6$.
+In comparison, the exchange algorithm (using the same settings as described for the block designs, with $N^{R}=100$) found a design with 1 measurement for each $t\in\{0.8,3.4,17.4\}$ and 2 measurements at $t=2.6$.
+This design is of course very close to the optimum (its $D$-efficiency is $98.42\%$), but we note that the \textit{true} optimum could not be identified by the exchange algorithm, even with a very large number of tries.
+We ran the exchange procedure $N^{R}=5000$ times which took 100 s and returned a design of $D$-efficiency $99.42\%$, while the MISOCP found a provable optimal design after $25$ s (CPLEX returned the status \texttt{MIP\_OPTIMAL}).

-We have plotted these designs in Figure~\ref{fig:abc} together with the concentrations of the reactants over time when we assume $\vec{\theta}=\vec{\theta_0}$.
-On the figure, we have also plotted other designs which can be of interest for the practitioners.
+We plotted these designs in Figure~\ref{figabc} together with the concentrations of the reactants over time when we assume $\vecc{\theta}=\vecc{\theta}_0$.
+In the figure, we have also plotted other designs which can be of interest to practitioners.
 For example, it might be natural to search designs where at most 1 measurement is taken at a given point in time.
-The exchange algorithm can also be adapted to the case of binary designs (by rejecting candidate points that are already in the support of the design during the exchange procedure).
-It returned a design of $D-$efficiency $98.97\%$.
+The exchange algorithm can also be adapted to the case of binary designs (by rejecting candidate points that already support the design during the exchange procedure).
+It returned a design of $D$-efficiency $98.97\%$.
 The last case we have considered is the following: assume that the experimenter must wait at least one second after a measurement before performing another measurement.
-This constraint can be modelled as a set of inequalities that can be added in the MISOCP formulation:
+This constraint can be modeled as\vadjust{\goodbreak} a set of inequalities that can be added into the MISOCP formulation,

-This model was solved in 42s with CPLEX, and the corresponding optimal design is depicted on the last row of Figure~\ref{fig:abc}.
-We do not know any other algorithm which can handle this kind of exact design problem with several linear constraints.
+This model was solved in 42 s with CPLEX, and the corresponding optimal design is depicted on the last row of Figure~\ref{figabc}.
+We do not know of any other algorithm that can handle this type of exact design problem with several linear\vadjust{\goodbreak} constraints.